San Francisco Bay Conservation and Development Commission

 The San Francisco Bay Conservation and Development Commission (BCDC) is a California state commission dedicated to the protection, enhancement and responsible use of the San Francisco Bay.
 It holds jurisdiction over almost the entirety of the Bay, including the reaches into the Sacramento River, Coyote Creek and the Petaluma River Additionally, the commission oversees the San Francisco Bay Salt Ponds and the Suisun Marsh that connects to the ports of Stockton.
-BCDC has the authority to administer legal enforcement action and escalate violations of McAteer-Perris Act to the California Attorney General's Office.
+BCDC has the authority to administer legal enforcement action and escalate violations of McAteer-Petris Act to the California Attorney General's Office.

 History

 The Commission was created by California's McAteer-Petris Act, which the legislature passed on September 17, 1965.
 The legislation was promoted by the Bay Area Council, a local business organization.
 It is the first regional government entity created for an urban area by legislative action.

 The Save San Francisco Bay Association was started by citizens outraged by the dramatic loss of the bay through dikes and landfills as well as pollution.
 By the 1960s, filling had reduced the bay from 680 sqmi to just 400 sqmi of highly contaminated water.